cybozu-go/cattage/docs/crd_tenant.md

 #### ArgoCDSpec

-ArgoCDSpec defines the desired state of the settings for Argo CD
+ArgoCDSpec defines the desired state of the settings for Argo CD.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |